compscidr/scholar/README.md

 Working:
 * Queries and parses a user profile by user id to get basic publication data
 * Queries each of the articles listed (up to 80) and parses the results for extra information
+* Caches the profile for a day, and articles for a week (need to confirm this is working)
+  * This is in memory, so if the program is restarted, the cache is lost

 ## TODO:
 * Configurable limit to number of articles to query in one go